 I had a very interesting question recently about how vSAN handles a failure in an object that is running with an erasure coding configuration.
 In the case of vSAN this is either a RAID-5 or a RAID-6.
 On vSAN, a RAID-5 is implemented with 3 data segments and 1 parity segment (3+1), with parity striped across all four components.
 RAID-6 is implemented as 4 data segments and 2 parity segments (4+2), again with the parity striped across all of the six components.
-So what happens when we need to continue writing to one of these objects after a component/segment has failed.
+Now, on vSAN, RAID-5 requires 4 physical ESXi hosts for implementation, with each host backing one set of components.
+Similarly, RAID-6 requires 6 ESXi hosts for the same reason.
+So what happens when we need to continue writing to one of these objects after a component/segment/disk/host has failed.

 After discussing this with one of our vSAN engineering leads, the answer is that it depends on which offset you are writing to.
 Let’s take RAID-5 as an example.
 The RAID-5 VMDK object address space is split into 1 MB stripes.
-If we take the 3 of the 4 RAID-5 components together, this makes up one contiguous 3 MB range.
-We refer to this a row which is distributed over the three components.
+If we take the 3 of the 4 RAID-5 components that are used for data together, this makes up one contiguous 3 MB range.
+We refer to this as a row which is distributed over the three components.
 The fourth component is used for parity.
 The component used for the parity gets rotated for each row.

 Let’s take a look at a simplified RAID-5 VMDK object address space, where we are examining the first 15MB.
 Data is written a 1MB per component.

-Let’s now assume that Comp3 has failed.
+Let’s now assume that Comp3 (component 3) has failed.
+In other words, the storage device or host backing all of the Comp3 data and parity has failed.
 What happens to the writes now?

-First, we will look at a row that has lost a data component.
+First, we will look at a row that has a data component impacted when Comp3 failed.
 Let’s take the first row.
 Future writes to the 0-2 MB range in the object address space will be unaffected.
-They will still go to their respective data component (either 1 or 2).
+They will still go to their respective data component (either Comp1 or Comp2).
 Writes to the 2-3 MB range will read data from Comp1 and Comp2, calculate the new parity based on all 3 data components, and then write parity in Comp4.
 But of course there cannot be a write to Comp3 as it is now failed/missing.
-This same procedure applies to all other rows that are missing data due to a failure of Comp3.
+This same procedure applies to all other rows that are missing data components due to a failure of Comp3.

 So, to recap, we still maintain a 3+1 RAID-5 arrangement for data placement, but there is a “functional repair” whereby we include the data that cannot be written in the parity calculation.
 We can then use that parity (with the other two data components Comp1 and Comp2) to reconstruct the original data if we need to service a guest read, or of course to resync to Comp3 when it recovers.